Officer candidate school: Philippines

-In 1993, OCS started accepting two foreign officer candidates from the Royal Brunei Armed Forces who joined the Officer Candidate Course "Balikatan" Class 12-94.
-In 1994, five female OCs belonging to AFPOCS "Balikatan" Class 12-94 graduated to become the first female officers of the AFP and were not included anymore as Women's Auxiliary Corps officers.
+In 1993, OCS started accepting two foreign officer candidates from the Royal Brunei Armed Forces who joined the officer candidate course "Balikatan" Class 12-94.
+In 1994, five female OCs belonging to AFPOCS "Balikatan" Class 12-94 graduated to become the first female officers of the AFP and were no longer included as Women's Auxiliary Corps officers.
 Some Filipino officer candidates were also sent to train in Australia, New Zealand, Singapore and the United Kingdom.
-Today, each of the three armed services of the Armed Forces of the Philippines (AFP) – Army, Air Force and Navy – run their own officer training in separate locations such as Philippine Air Force Aviation OCS in Fernando Air Base, Lipa City; Philippine Army OCS in Camp O'Donnell, Capas, Tarlac; and Philippine Navy OCS in San Antonio, Zambales.
+Today, each of the three armed services of the Armed Forces of the Philippines (AFP) – Army, Air Force and Navy – run their own officer training in separate locations such as Philippine Air Force Aviation OCS in Fernando Air Base, Pampanga; Philippine Army OCS in Camp O'Donnell, Capas, Tarlac; and Philippine Navy OCS in San Antonio, Zambales.

 Singapore

 In Singapore, Officer Cadet School (OCS) is a school within SAFTI Military Institute, which serves as the main center for training officers of all ranks.
-OCS is a tri-service institution which trains officers of the Army, Navy, and Air Force.
+OCS is a quad-service institution which trains officers of the Army, Air Force, Digital and Intelligence Service, and Navy.
 Unlike other countries, OCS is the only route to a commission in the SAF.
 Even selected cadets who hold scholarships to train in friendly service academies must complete two thirds of OCS and receive their commission before undergoing further training overseas.

 OCS in Singapore lasts approximately 38 weeks.
 The first term consists of military knowledge applicable to all services, including military history and military law.
 Subsequently, Officer Cadets are streamed into their services based on aptitude and personal preference, and receive training specific to their service.